Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/Mitochondrion-aptamer.md

 <p class="header_box" id="description">Description</p>
-<font>In 2002，Bhattacharyya et al. utilized SELEX to select a diverse set of highly efficient mitochondrial import aptamers from a random sequence library.
+<p>In 2002，Bhattacharyya et al. utilized SELEX to select a diverse set of highly efficient mitochondrial import aptamers from a random sequence library.
 These aptamers are then referenced against the tRNA sequence database to identify potential import signals within various domains of the tRNA.
-In 2010, Kolesnikova, O. et al. tried SELEX to mitochondria to improve the efficacy of importable yeast and human tRNA by changing a part of sequence in natural tRNA<sup>[<a href="#ref1" style="color:#520049">1</a>,<a href="#ref2" style="color:#520049">2</a>]</sup>.<br></font>
+In 2010, Kolesnikova, O. et al. tried SELEX to mitochondria to improve the efficacy of importable yeast and human tRNA by changing a part of sequence in natural tRNA<sup>[<a href="#ref1" style="color:#520049">1</a>,<a href="#ref2" style="color:#520049">2</a>]</sup>.<br></p>

 <p class="header_box" id="SELEX">SELEX</p>